 12. The document must be free from ambiguity.

-13. The document should avoid passive voice.
+13. The document should minimize passive voice.
 Instances of passive voice must not exceed 10%, as measured using Microsoft Word’s review function.

 14. The average sentence length must not exceed 25 words, as measured using Microsoft Word’s review function.